Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-java-concolic.md

 {{< figure src="images/blog/crs-java/concolic/concolic-executor.png" class="img-fluid text-center" width="70%" caption="Fig.1 High-level overview of our Concolic Executor" >}}

-Toovercome the critical issues of bytecode instrumentation, we built our engine on GraalVM Espresso, a high-performance, JIT-compiled bytecode interpreter.
+To overcome the critical issues of bytecode instrumentation, we built our engine on GraalVM Espresso, a high-performance, JIT-compiled bytecode interpreter.
 This interpreter-level approach gave us several key advantages: